Palisade Bio (NASDAQ:PALI) Stock Rating Upgraded by Zacks Investment Research

 According to Zacks, “Palisade Bio Inc. is a late-stage biopharma company advancing therapies which help patients with acute and chronic gastrointestinal complications stemming from post-operative digestive enzyme damage.
 Palisade Bio Inc., formerly known as Seneca Biopharma Inc., is based in CARLSBAD, Calif. “

-Separately, LADENBURG THALM/SH SH assumed coverage on shares of Palisade Bio in a research report on Wednesday, February 2nd.
-They set a “buy” rating and a $5.00 price target on the stock.
+Separately, LADENBURG THALM/SH SH initiated coverage on shares of Palisade Bio in a report on Wednesday, February 2nd.
+They issued a “buy” rating and a $5.00 target price on the stock.

 Palisade Bio, Inc, a clinical stage biopharmaceutical company, focuses on discovering, developing, and commercializing oral therapies that target serious diseases associated with the breakdown of the mucosal barrier protecting the gastrointestinal tract.
 Its lead therapeutic candidate is LB1148, an oral liquid formulation of the digestive enzyme inhibitor intended to inhibit digestive enzyme activity and preserve gut integrity during intestinal stress, such as results from reduced blood flow to the intestine, infections, and surgery.